emilekm2142/flatbuffers_uw/flatcc-0.5.2/doc/builder.md

 This can lead to significant zero padding just after the block header, depending on block size.

-The schema specified identifier is given as:
+The schema specified Id is given as:

-    flatbuffers_identifier
+    flatbuffers_Id

 and defaults to null.
 The schema specified extension is given as: